<< return to University Level Medal & Prizes

 Donated in 1984 by the Dermatological Society of Singapore in memory of the late Clinical Associate Professor V. S. Rajan, the medal is awarded from the proceeds of a capital sum $10,000 to the student who has distinguished himself or herself in dermatology in the Final Year of the M.B.,B.S. course.

-- The assessment will be made by a committee comprising the Dean of Medicine, the Head of the Department of Medicine, the President of the Dermatological Society of Singapore and the part-time lecturer and clinical teacher in dermato-venereology.
+- The assessment will be made by a committee comprising the Dean of Medicine and his nominees.

-- Subject to there being a candidate of sufficient merit, the medal will be awarded by the Board of Undergraduate Studies annually on the recommendation of the Medical Faculty Board.
+- Subject to there being a candidate of sufficient merit, the medal will be awarded by the Board of Undergraduate Studies annually on the recommendation of the selection committee.